 any additional information required in accordance with Licence Special Condition 9.13.

-In the event that the application of the methodology detailed in this Statement results, in National Grid’s opinion, in proposals to substitute Non-incremental Obligated Entry Capacity that may reasonably put National Grid in breach of its obligations with respect to EU Regulations (in particular the obligation to offer bundled capacity at Interconnection Points as required by the Capacity Allocation Mechanisms) National Grid will discuss with Ofgem whether it is appropriate for this element of its proposals to be vetoed by the Authority.
+In the event that the application of the methodology detailed in this Statement results, in National Gas Transmission’s opinion, in proposals to substitute Non-incremental Obligated Entry Capacity that may reasonably put National Gas Transmission in breach of its obligations with respect to EU Regulations (in particular the obligation to offer bundled capacity at Interconnection Points as required by the Capacity Allocation Mechanisms) National Gas Transmission will discuss with Ofgem whether it is appropriate for this element of its proposals to be vetoed by the Authority.

 The proposed adjustments to Obligated Entry Capacity as a result of entry capacity substitution will be implemented subject to the Authority not vetoing (or directing to modify) the proposal in accordance with Special Condition 9.13.7 of the Licence.
-In the event that the proposal is vetoed or agreement is not reached on any modification National Grid will not revise the Obligated Entry Capacity and may not release Incremental Obligated Entry Capacity.
+In the event that the proposal is vetoed or agreement is not reached on any modification National Gas Transmission will not revise the Obligated Entry Capacity and may not release Incremental Obligated Entry Capacity.
 This may result in applications for Quarterly NTS Entry Capacity or yearly Interconnection Point Capacity, being rejected, delayed or allocated in a reduced quantity.
-Any resulting allocations will be determined following discussion of the options between National Grid and the counterparty pursuant to the terms of the PARCA or IP PARCA.
+Any resulting allocations will be determined following discussion of the options between National Gas Transmission and the counterparty pursuant to the terms of the PARCA or IP PARCA.

 Appendix 1: Entry Capacity Zones